PM Modi cites poll win data to assert BJP most preferred party for governance | Politics

 Party MPs raised slogans lauding his leadership as senior leaders, including BJP president J P Nadda, felicitated Modi at the first meeting of the BJP Parliamentary Party in Parliament's Winter Session.

-The Congress snatched power from the BRS in Telangana where the BJP's vote share and tally rose.
+Even as the Congress snatched power from the BRS in Telangana, the BJP's vote share and tally rose.

 The BJP Parliamentary Party, which includes all its Lok Sabha and Rajya Sabha members, generally meets every week during sessions.

-In the meetings, its leaders, including Modi, speak on different issues germane to the agenda in Parliament and also to its organisational and political campaigns.
+In the meetings, its leaders, including Modi, speak on different issues relevant to the agenda in Parliament and also to its organisational and political campaigns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)